arangodb/docs/3.11/appendix-deprecated.md

   - `arangodb::GRAPH_RADIUS`
   - `arangodb::GRAPH_DIAMETER`

+  These functions will be removed in ArangoDB 3.12.

 - **Specialized index creation methods in JavaScript API**:
   The following JavaScript methods for creating indexes from the ArangoShell (_arangosh_) or from within Foxx are deprecated: